13wealth/WEDE5020_WEBDev/README.md

 All notable changes to this project will be documented in this file.
 ---

-The first thing to do before intergrating our website to the final PoE requirements is to clean our current code and fix all pages to standard code for head and footer.
-This is done in [v1.4.0 - v1.4.3]

-## [v1.4.0] - 2025-11-18

-- Made the “Our Values” cards into bouncing bubbles.
-- Made sure text and images fit nicely inside the bubbles on all screens.
-- Tweaked the bubble animations so they stay inside the section and don’t go off-screen.
-- Unified navbar behavior: blur effect now works on scroll for all pages.
-- Updated Privacy Policy link to open in a popup instead of a separate page.

----

 ## [v1.5.0] - 2025-11-19
 - Changed the “Register your child” button to open a modal instead of redirecting.
 - Built a scrollable registration modal with proper validations: